adamsilver/fdpb/01-a-registration-form.md

 ## Placeholders

 The `placeholder` attribute is intended to store a hint.
 It gives users extra guidance when filling out a field&mdash;particularly useful for fields that have complex rules such as a password field (more on this shortly).
-As they are not real values, browsers give them a ‘grayed out’ aesthetic so that they can be differentiated from user-entered values.
+As they are not real values, they are ‘grayed out’ so that they can be differentiated from user-entered values.

 ![Placeholder example from above](.)